LENS: Multi-level Evaluation of Multimodal Reasoning with Large Language Models: Introduction

 In this study, we propose a hierarchical and comprehensive evaluation framework \data{} specifically designed to assess the multimodal capabilities in real-world scenarios.
-Our benchmark focuses not only on isolated tasks but also on the integration of perception, understanding, and reasoning—three core tiers essential for intelligent multimodal systems.
+Our benchmark focuses on both isolated tasks and the integration of perception, understanding, and reasoning—three core tiers essential for intelligent multimodal systems.
 As shown in Figure \ref{fig:tree_plot}, \data{} encompasses eight tasks, systematically organized into three hierarchical tiers with eight subtasks, and it comprises 3.4K real-world photographs and 60K+ human-authored questions, in 12 diverse scenarios—including streets, stations, schools, homes, and more, which can be roughly divided into three themes: ``Home'', ``Education'', and ``City'', and we visualize the high-frequency words under different themes in Figure \ref{fig:scene}.
 53\% of the images are from 2025 and more than 80\% of the images are from after September 2024, ensuring the content reflects contemporary environments.

-In contrast to traditional closed-set benchmarks that rely on fixed label sets or rigid taxonomies, our framework adopts an open-set configuration, allowing queries to be posed in natural language and grounded in authentic photographic content.
+For task design, \data{} adopts an open-set configuration, allowing queries to be posed in natural language and grounded in authentic photographic content.
 This design enables evaluation of model performance in complex, ambiguous, and information-rich settings, better aligning with real-time human demands.
-Moreover, our benchmark introduces a series of task-oriented challenges, such as calculating checkout amounts from receipts, determining public transport schedules from signage, or inferring human activities in household scenes.
-These tasks share the same image source and necessitate the integration of visual perception with external knowledge and logical reasoning, encouraging models to move beyond recognition toward functional intelligence, makes \data{} able to evaluate the synergistic effects of lower-level perceptual abilities (e.g., object detection, localization) on higher-order reasoning tasks.
-To succeed in \data{}, models must jointly process multimodal input, recall domain knowledge, and conduct multi-step reasoning to arrive at valid conclusions and our experimental results show that \data{} is challenging for current SOTA models.
+Moreover, our benchmark introduces multi-level tasks, which are unified by shared visual contexts, making \data{} well-suited for assessing the synergistic effects of lower-level perceptual abilities (\textit{e.g.}, object detection, localization) on higher-order reasoning tasks.
+To succeed in \data{}, models must jointly process multimodal input, recall domain knowledge, and conduct multi-step reasoning to arrive at valid conclusions.
+Our experimental results confirm that current state-of-the-art MLLMs still struggle with these reasoning-heavy tasks, revealing a significant gap between perception and functional understanding.